- Oops!Something went wrong.Please try again later.

 Present Value of 10-year Cash Flow (PVCF) = US$24b

-We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
+After calculating the present value of future cash flows in the initial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
-In this case we have used the 10-year government bond rate (1.7%) to estimate future growth.
+In this case we have used the 5-year average of the 10-year government bond yield (2.0%) to estimate future growth.
 In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 7.5%.

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$59b.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$60b.
 To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Compared to the current share price of US$68.2, the company appears about fair value at a 12% discount to where the stock price trades currently.
-Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.
+Compared to the current share price of US$90.4, the company appears around fair value at the time of writing.
+Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
+Do keep this in mind.

-The calculation above is very dependent on two assumptions.
-The first is the discount rate and the other is the cash flows.
+We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
 You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at CSX as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 7.5%, which is based on a levered beta of 1.059.
+In this calculation we've used 7.5%, which is based on a levered beta of 1.052.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.